Nicola-01/LupusInFabula/README.md

 ## Overview

+This project is part of the Web Application course in the Master's degree program in Cybersecurity at the Università degli Studi di Padova.

 The project aims to develop a web application to facilitate the role of the game-master during the game "Lupus in Fabula".
 The game-master orchestrates the game, narrating events and facilitating discussion among players.
 This application assists the game-master in managing game events, such as tracking player roles, nighttime actions (such as